AnneEstoppey/NorthSea_Dashboard/readme.md

 We installed all the specific libraries with:<br>
 > conda install --channel conda-forge library_name

+Note that as background we used MapBox Dark Theme, api token is free to use, please check on their website.

 ### References
 All data is coming from the public datasets from Norwegian Offshore Directorate: https://www.sodir.no/en/.<br>